Join Danielle and Dave Anderson of The Corkscrew on a remarkable journey across the southwest of France!

 Day 1 - Bienvenue à Bordeaux

 Your Go Get Lost adventure starts mid-morning today at our meeting point, the lobby of our centrally-located hotel in Bordeaux.
 (You'll be provided with detailed arrival and departure instructions to help you coordinate your flights and travel.
 Ask about arriving a day or two in advance and enjoying the sites of Paris or Bordeaux) You'll meet your private guide, your traveling companions, and start with a walk to an ancient merchants storehouse close to the river in the Chartrons district.
 Here we'll have a lovely introduction to the history of the wine trade in Bordeaux.
 Later we'll sit down to a wonderful lunch in a local brasserie.
-Later after lunch we'll walk along the river to the new "Cité du vin" museum ...called by some the "Guggenheim museum of wine" being such a spectacular high tech and interactive presentation of everything about wine.
+After lunch we'll enjoy a pleasant walk along the river (or you have the option to visit the new "Cité du vin" museum ...called by some the "Guggenheim museum of wine").

-Tonight we'll roll up our sleeves for a private cooking class to learn from some true experts in French cuisine, at a MIchelin-starred restaurant.
+Tonight we'll roll up our sleeves for a private cooking class to learn from some true experts in French cuisine.
 Of course afterwards we'll relax and enjoy the fruits of our labors, and have a very special group arrival dinner!
 A perfect way to end your first day in Bordeaux!

-Tonight you're free to wander, explore and get lost in the streets of Bordeaux.
+After lunch we'll return to Bordeaux, you'll have the rest of the day to free to wander, explore and get lost in the streets of this amazing city.
 With its ample supply of shops, bars and restaurants, you'll have no trouble finding the perfect spot for dinner!

-Day 3 - Saint Emilion, Rocamadour and the Dordogne
+Day 3 - Saint Emilion and the Dordogne

-We'll stop in Sarlat-la-Caneda for a stroll through the historical center before we continue on to the stunning village of Rocamadour, a medieval pilgrims site spectacularly built into the rock of a mountain!
-Time allowing we'll visit the village just before dinner - when the day visitors have long gone and the place recovers it's magic.
-We'll relax and enjoy our dinner here before moving on to our 3-Star Hotel du Chateau, located in the nearby countryside.
+We'll stop in Sarlat-la-Caneda for a stroll through the historical center before we continue on to our 3 Star inn perched above the stunning village of Rocamadour, a medieval pilgrims site spectacularly built into the rock of a mountain!
+Tonight we'll enjoy dinner at the inn.

 Cahors old town features half-timbered houses and narrow alleyways, the perfect setting to experience a wine tasting of the local wines, which are dominated by the Malbec grape, and increasingly appreciated in all of Europe.